HackFMI5-BushidoTeam/SHA-Bushido/README.md

 ## Client
 1. Wifi (to work with the server)
+// Can connect to specific server and can turn on

 2. RSA (for secure communication with the server)

 3. NFC (for initial communication 2 send the identification of the client)
 4. Pattern + PIN
 5. FaceRecognition (Qualcom, to send the face data to the server)